openwallet-foundation-labs/tsp/docs/src/design-overview.md

 - A subset of the above for application who only wants an implementation TSP the communication protocol.
 - Various language bindings of the TSP SDK: Python, Javascript, Node.js
 - A selection of supported VIDs: `did:peer`, `did:web`, `did:webvh`
-- A selection of supported transports: HTTP, WebSocket, TLS, QUIC, TCP, UDP
+- A selection of supported transports: HTTP (with WebSockets), TLS, QUIC, TCP
 - A CLI for testing endpoints
 - A cloud based testbed hosted at `teaspoon.world`.